-In addition, the roof of the fourth ventricle is formed by the cerebellum.
+In addition, the cerebellum forms the roof of the fourth ventricle.
 The tentorium cerebelli, which forms a duplication of the dura mater, is located apical to the cerebellum.

-As the dura mater consists of taut conjunctive tissue, an increase in pressure from a cerebral edema may result in impaction of the cerebellum in the tentorial incisure.
+Because the dura mater consists of taut conjunctive tissue, an increase in pressure from cerebral edema may result in impaction of the cerebellum in the tentorial incisure.
 This constriction is also referred to as upper impaction.

-Lower impaction describes the rostral movement of the brain with impaction of the cerebellum in the foramen magnum.
-During lower impaction, pressure of the cerebellar tonsils on the respiratory center may be fatal.
+Lower impaction is the rostral movement of the brain with the impaction of the cerebellum in the foramen magnum.
+During lower impaction, the pressure of the cerebellar tonsils on the respiratory center may be fatal.

 Macroscopic structure of the cerebellum

-In an anatomical specimen, the cerebellum can macroscopically be divided into the vermis (cerebellar worm) and the two hemispheres.
-The outer surface of the cerebellum exhibits numerous grooves (fissurae) and twists (foliae), which lead to a significant increase in the cerebellum’s surface area.
+The cerebellum arises from the rhombic lips or alar plates of the metencephalon.
+On gross examination, it appears as an ovoid structure that resides in the posterior cranial fossa inferior to the tentorium cerebelli.
+In an anatomical specimen, the cerebellum can be divided macroscopically into the vermis (cerebellar worm) and the two hemispheres.
+The outer surface of the cerebellum exhibits numerous grooves (fissures) and twists (folia), which lead to a significant increase in the cerebellum’s surface area.

-The cerebellum can also be divided into three more sections.
-These are the central vermis (cerebellar worm), the nodulus located in the lower part of the vermis and the flocculus located to the side of the nodulus.
+The cerebellum can also be divided into three sections.
+These are the cerebellar vermis (worm); the nodulus, located in the lower part of the vermis; and the flocculus, located to the side of the nodulus.
 The nodulus and flocculus are jointly referred to as the lobus flocculonodularis.

-The vermis connects the two cerebellar hemispheres, whereby each hemisphere can be divided into three lobes.
-These are – along with the lobus flocculonodularis – the lobus anterior and the lobus posterior.
+The vermis connects the two cerebellar hemispheres, and each hemisphere can be divided into three lobes.
+These are the lobus flocculonodularis, the lobus anterior, and the lobus posterior.

 The fissura prima is located between the two lobes.
 Two additional fissures in the cerebellum are the fissura horizontalis and the fissura posterolateralis, which separates the lobus posterior from the lobus flocculonodularis.

-The vestibulocerebellum draws most of its afferents from the vestibular system, and in its area corresponds to the lobus flocculonodularis.
-The spinocerebellum primarily receives its afferents from the spinal cord and consists of the cerebellar vermis and the surrounding areas.
+The vestibulocerebellum is found in the flocculonodular lobe and draws most of its afferents from the vestibular system.
+The spinocerebellum receives its afferents primarily from the spinal cord and consists of the cerebellar vermis and the surrounding areas.
 The afferents from the pontine nuclei are drawn to the pontocerebellum, which consists of the two cerebellar hemispheres.

-The efferents and afferents of the cerebellum pass through the three cerebellar peduncles, i.e., the pedunculus cerebellaris superior, medius and inferior.
+The efferents and afferents of the cerebellum pass through the three cerebellar peduncles—the pedunculus cerebellaris superior, the pedunculus cerebellaris medius, and the pedunculus cerebellaris inferior.

 Structure of the cerebellar cortex

-As the name implies, the granular layer largely consists of granule cells.
-These transmit their information through the stimulating transmitter glutamate.
-The mossy fibers, which contain all of the afferents of the cerebellum, end at the granule cells – except for afferents from the olivary bodies.
-The fibers extending from the olivary bodies are referred to as climbing fibers.
+As the name implies, the granular layer consists mostly of granule cells.
+These cells transmit their information through the stimulating neurotransmitter glutamate.
+The mossy fibers that contain all the afferents of the cerebellum end at the granule cells—except for afferents from the olivary bodies.
+The fibers extending from the olivary bodies are called ‘climbing fibers.’

-The Purkinje layer of cells consists of the Purkinje cells, which are the largest cells in the cerebellar cortex.
-Their cell bodies (somata) are located in the cerebellar hemispheres and their cell processes (axons) advance to the cerebellar nuclei (see below) and the molecular layer.
+The Purkinje layer consists of the Purkinje cells, which are the largest in the cerebellar cortex.
+Their cell bodies (somata) are located in the cerebellar hemispheres, and their cell processes (axons) advance to the cerebellar nuclei (see below) and the molecular layer.

 The stratum moleculare is the outermost layer of the cerebellar cortex.

-The cerebellar nuclei consists of four halved areas.
-These are the nucleus dentatus, the nucleus emboliformis, the nucleus globosus and the nucleus fastigii.
+The cerebellar nuclei consist of four halved areas.
+These are the nucleus dentatus, the nucleus emboliformis, the nucleus globosus, and the nucleus fastigii.

-The nucleus dentatus (= toothed) is located in the center of the cerebellum.
-Medial to this is the nucleus emboliformis (= plug-shaped), and medial to it is nucleus globosus (= sphere-shaped).
-The nucleus fastigii (= gable) is the most medially located.
+The nucleus dentatus (toothed) is located in the center of the cerebellum.
+Medial to the nucleus dentatus lies the nucleus emboliformis (plug shaped), and medial to this is the nucleus globosus (sphere shaped).
+The nucleus fastigii (gable) is the most medially located area.

 Afferents of the cerebellum